Dakuider/Eallfedem/Locations/FlorirPlains.md

 The tavern that's closest to the city's market center, and therefore typically the one with the most patrons.
 The tavern's owner is Susanna Shepherd.

+## Settlements

+I used the following rules for rolling settlements: roll a d4, a d6, and a d12.
+The d4 determined the population (100 to 400).
+The d6 determined the type of town, based on the list below:

+- 1 = farming
+- 2 = mining
+- 3 = farming
+- 4 = built on ruins
+- 5 = farming
+- 6 = mining

+The d12 determined the distance between the new settlement and the last settlement/city.

+### Starlight

+A settlement of ~200 people built on ruins.

+### Eastwood

+A farming settlement of ~300 people.

+### Goldfield

+A mining settlement of ~100 people.

+### Mossy Rock

+A farming settlement of ~100 people.

+### Tranquility

+A settlement of ~200 people built on ruins.

+### Whisperwind

+A farming settlement of ~200 people.

+### Bedrock Burrows

+A mining settlement of ~300 people.